nickrwann/rp-flask-rest-api-tutorial/README.md

 ## Project Overview

 Hello there!
-Welcome to my repository where I'll be following a fantastic tutorial from "Real Python" to expand my skillset in Flask, REST API development, and JavaScript.
+Welcome to my repository where I'll be following a fantastic [tutorial](https://realpython.com/flask-javascript-frontend-for-rest-api/#project-overview) from Real Python to expand my skillset in Flask, REST API development, and JavaScript.
 In this tutorial, I'll be building a Flask REST API, enhancing it with several endpoints, and connecting it to a database.

 The tutorial consists of three parts: